Window Maker -- the Small, Fast, and Easy to Configure Window Manager

 The clip is much more flexible than the dock.
 For one thing, the clip can

 be placed anywhere.
 It can be vertical, horizontal, even in the middle of

 the screen if you wish.
 When you move a clip to a new position, all clips

 on all workspaces will be in that new position.

 Whereas the vertical dock can only hold one column of icons, the clip

 can have as many icons as you wish, with 2, 3, or more columns or rows.

-This image shows the options available for the clip and specific clip
+The image above shows the options available for the clip and specific clip

-in the clip.
-As you can see, many options are available for the clip that
+the clip.
+As you can see, many options are available for the clip that are not

 The leftmost menu in the illustration is what comes up first.
 It's specific